ruggeri/task-manager/README.md

 # TODOs

 **Yes**
-* Finish ability to perform undo.
-* Deal with duplication of `TaskUpdateAction`.
-* Deal with duplication in `queries` module.
+* Make deletion safe again.
 * Fix `Scroller` to limit results again.
-* Make deletion safe.

 **Maybe**
 * Add ability to "sleep" a task.
+* Deal with duplication of `TaskUpdateAction`.
 * Add whether the task needs outside travel.

 **No?**